 Fashion design is art.
 It requires imagination and technique.
 Sometimes appreciation of the sheer talent is a reason to look at it.

-I recently attended the Dior Show at the Brooklyn Museum.
-For the entire afternoon as I browsed through the collections, I felt goosebumps.
+When I browsed through the collections on display at the Brooklyn Museum’s Dior show, I felt goosebumps.
 This is my body’s sign of saying “WOW, I’m loving how this makes me feel.”